yss/koa-route-tree/README.md

         'a/b': 'your/path' // the same link, this is equivalent to /a/b <=> /your/path
     };
     ```
-* `withoutRouteHandle(controller)` is a handle function for the request without route handle.
+* `withoutRouteHandler(controller)` is a handle function for the request without route handle.

     It will not execute `yield* next`, if `return true` from this function.